gbevan/partout/agent/README.md

     gulp mocha

-all being well you should get a summary report of the unit-tests like:
+all being well you should get a summary report of the unit-tests something like:

     Unit Test Summary:
     ==================